Mòruisg: Geography

 Mòruisg is a mountain that is often referred to in disparaging tones by guide book writers, with the SMC Munros Guide calling it “not a very exciting mountain”.
 However to the north and south are fine corries which provide good winter routes.
 The northern corrie of Corrie na Glas-lic holds the aforementioned lochs of Loch Cnoc na Mointeich and Loch Coireag nan Mang.
-Moruisg received something a boost in 1981 when the adjoining mountain of Sgurr nan Ceannaichean, 2.5 km to the south west, was elevated to Munro status thus making a more interesting circular walk for Munro baggers.
-This walk goes along the rim of the fine corrie of Coire Toll nan Bian (see picture) which stands between the two mountains.
+Moruisg received something a boost in 1981 when the adjoining mountain of Sgùrr nan Ceannaichean, 2.5 km to the south west, was elevated to Munro status thus making a more interesting circular walk for Munro baggers.
+This walk goes along the rim of the fine corrie of Coire Toll nan Bian (see picture) which stands between the two mountains, although Sgùrr nan Ceannaichean has since been demoted to a Corbett.

 Mòruisg is a long, steep sided mountain with a flat extensive summit plateau, the level top has many minor bumps and cairns and it can be difficult to ascertain the highest point, especially in mist.
 Its north and western slopes descend steeply to Glen Carron, its southern flanks are precipitous as they fall the valley of the Allt a’ Chonais which contains the track to Glenuaig Lodge.
 To the south west is a ridge that skirts Coire Toll nam Bian and connects to Sgurr nan Ceannaichean.
 The northern corries look out over featureless moorland which descends towards Achnasheen.
 To the east of the highest point the plateau undulates, going over several minor tops before culminating in the outlying top of Càrn Gorm (875 metres) which is marked by an OS trig point.